weeshineweb/WeatherFox/README.md

 Copy files from this github to your hosting or IDE.
 Register on the site https://openweathermap.org/api and create your API token.Next you just need in the script.js file, change on line 27 API token to your.

 ### Hooray!
 Congratulations!
 You have successfully installed this project.
-For all questions write to <b> Github Issue </b>
+For all questions write to <b> Github Issue </b> .

+### DeMo
+DEMO version of site : https://weeshineweb.github.io/WeatherFox/ .
+Temporarily not working